 Yes, the award is given as a loan at a zero percent interest rate.
 This scholarship is intended to support future Jusoor scholars and relies on funding received from alumni awardees in order to be a self-sustaining scholarship.

-Awardees have up to three years after their graduation to repay the loan in full.
+Awardees have up to 2 years after their graduation to repay the loan in full.
 Some graduates have repaid their loans in full in one payment while others choose to make smaller payments over time.
+This detail will be agreed with each scholar individually and witnessed in the scholarship contract.

 Yes, we are proud to share that all of our awardees to date are repaying their loans on time, and we owe much of the program’s success to their contributions.